alburezg/alburezg.github.io/_posts/2018-06-01-Gender-in-References.md

 category: Research
 ---

 Copy and paste your bibliography to see how gender-bias or gender-balanced it is!

-**NOTE**
+This is a **Beta version** ((source code)[]).

+**READ BEFORE USE**

-  - The tool currently only works with peer-reviewed and indexed papers.
-Including books, reports, and theses may produce an error.
-It is advisable to remove them before pasting the text in the box below.
+  - Do not include books, reports or theses.
+The tool currently only works with peer-reviewed and indexed papers.
-  - The tool will always provide an output - the most likely match.
-Most matches are correct, but some noise if to be expected (especially for older or lesser-known articles)
+  - The tool will look up each citation in a database and output the most likely match.
+Most matches are correct, but some noise if to be expected for older or lesser-known articles.
+  - The gender of the authors is determined using U.S. Social Security Administration baby name data ([gender](https://www.r-project.org/nosvn/pandoc/gender.html) package in R).
+Unrecognised names are ignored.
   - Allow some time for the tool to retrieve the information from the API (up to a couple of minutes for long bibliographies).

-**PLEASE**
+  - If the tool doesn't load or if it cannot be reached (e.g. Error 504), please wait five minutes to reload the page.

-This tool relies on the kindness of the [Crossref API](https://github.com/CrossRef/rest-api-doc).
-Don't abuse it!
+**This tool relies on the kindness of the [Crossref API](https://github.com/CrossRef/rest-api-doc).
+Don't abuse it!**

 Comments: [@d_alburez](https://twitter.com/d_alburez)